 The functional currency of the companies in Poland (Sopharma Poland Z.O.O. (in liquidation) and Sopharma Warsaw SP.
-Z.O.O. is the Polish Zloty, of the subsidiary TOO Sopharma Kazakhstan - the Kazakhstan Tenge, of the subsidiaries in Ukraine (PAO Vitamini, OOO Sopharma Ukraine) - the Ukrainian Hryvnia, of the subsidiaries in Serbia (Sopharma Trading d.o.o., Pharmachim EOOD) - the Serbian Dinar, of the subsidiary in Moldova (Rap Pharma International OOD) - the Moldovan Leu.
+Z.O.O. is the Polish Zloty, of the subsidiary TOO Sopharma Kazakhstan - the Kazakhstan Tenge, of the subsidiaries in Ukraine (PAO Vitamini, OOO Sopharma Ukraine) - the Ukrainian Hryvnia, of the subsidiaries in Serbia (Sopharma Trading d.o.o., Pharmachim EOOD) - the Serbian Dinar.